DUBLOUR/weather-aggregation/README.md

 The trace-log describing the startup and tracking HTTP requests is printed to stdout.

-The permanent log is writing to `data/log`.
+The permanent log is written to `data/log`.

 Analytics (frequency of city requests) storage in `data/city.json`.